neha-m98/FoodApp-master/README.md

 - **Order Placement**: Users can place orders by providing their contact information and confirming the order details.

-- **Order Tracking**: Users can track the status of their orders in real-time, including order confirmation, preparation, and delivery.

 - **Popup Dialogs**: The application includes popup dialogs for order confirmation, success, and error messages, providing a visually appealing and user-friendly experience.

 - **Firebase Integration**: The application integrates with Firebase, allowing seamless data storage, real-time updates, and authentication.